 In its native habitat of tropical Central and South America, Monstera dubia is a creeping vine that climbs trees and large plants.
 Juvenile plants are characterized by small heart-shaped leaves with both light green and dark green variegation and the leaves lie flat against whatever they are growing on.
 In contrast, mature Monstera dubia plants, which are usually only seen in the wild, closely resemble Monstera deliciosas with large fenestrations and no variegation.
 Unlike juvenile Monstera dubia leaves, the mature leaves hang from the vines.

-This tropical aroid, which is sometimes referred to as the "shingle plant," is not readily available at most garden centers or nurseries and will likely need to be purchased online or from a specialty plant shop.
+This tropical aroid, which is sometimes referred to as the shingle plant, is not readily available at most garden centers or nurseries and will likely need to be purchased online or from a specialty plant shop.
 Beware of scam sellers or fake seeds being sold online and always ensure you are purchasing from reputable sellers.
-Despite how hard it can be to find, Monstera dubia is relatively easy to care for.
+Despite how difficult it can be to find, Monstera dubia is relatively easy to care for.

 |Botanical Name||Monstera dubia|

 |Common Name||Shingle plant|